Jabba-The-Gut/CG/README.md

 # HSLU_CG
-Repository für alle Übungen des Moduls Computer Graphics an der HSLU Informatik
+Repository for the CG Module at HSLU I